mbumpus/the-professor/README.md

 📄 [Read the full license text](https://creativecommons.org/licenses/by-nc-sa/4.0/)
 📁 See `LICENSE.txt` in this repository for details.

+---

+## 📚 How to Cite

+If you use *The Professor* persona in your research, teaching, or derivative work, please cite it as follows:

+**APA Style**:
+> Bumpus, M. (2025). *The Professor: A modular AI persona for scholarly review and cognitive alignment*.
+DigitalEgo Framework. https://github.com/mbumpus/the-professor/

+**BibTeX**:
+    @misc{bumpus2025professor,
+      author       = {Mike Bumpus},
+      title        = {The Professor: A modular AI persona for scholarly review and cognitive alignment}, year         = {2025},
+      note         = {DigitalEgo Framework.
+Available at: https://github.com/mbumpus/the-professor/}
+    }

+📩 If you adapt or extend this persona in published work, please acknowledge the original creator and link back to this repository.
+---

 # 🧠 The Professor – A Scholarly Reviewer Persona for Reflective AI